 The Corporation may extend the Lease for up to three additional terms of ten years each, subject to performing continuous mining activities, payment of advance royalty payments of at least \$3,000 in the first ten-year term and payment of production royalties and minimum royalty payments of \$10,000 in each subsequent ten-year term.

-Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) For the six month period ended December 31, 2013 and the year ended June 30, 2013
+Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) Year ended December 31, 2014, six months ended December 31, 2013 and year ended June 30, 2013

 5. Mineral properties, plant and equipment (continued):